brohrer/dotcom/markdown/data_eng_for_beginners.md

 Maintaining strong consistency typically requires that the whole database be locked down whenever a transaction is happening.
-But if you can get away with eventual consistency, you can exploit **concurrency** – conducting many transaction simultaneously.
+But if you can get away with eventual consistency, you can exploit **concurrency** – conducting many transactions simultaneously.

 ### Latency